-Objective: To test local and global comprehension of the text.

-Note: No penalty for exceeding the word limit

-(a) Decius Brutus addressess these lines to Julius Caesar.
-2marks

-Calpurnia has misinteripreted her dream.

-(b) the dream symbolizes Caesar's spirit or influence.
-2marks

-Rome will derive sustenance from Ceasar

-Q16.
-THE CHRISTMAS CAROL

-TOAL MARKS 4

-Objective: To test knowledge of theme and setting of the play.
+Objective : To test local and global comprehension of the text.
+Marking: 4 marks Note : No penalty for exceeding the word limit Content : Decius Brutus addresses these lines to Julius Caesar.
+2marks (a) Calpurnia had misinterpreted her dream. (b) the dream symbolises Caesar's spirit or influence.
+2marks Rome will derive sustenance from Caesar Q16.
+A CHRISTMAS CAROL TOAL MARKS 4 Objective : To test knowledge of theme and setting of the play.
+Marking: 4 marks

-Note: No penalty for exceeding the word limit

-- Scrooge, a miserly, shrewd, callous and selfish man

-- dismissed Christmas celebrations as 'humbug ' - chased away Fred and gentleman from the charity - transforms after visit by the three spirits - raises Bob Cratchit's salary, provides doctors for Tiny Tim - takes nephew into business
+- Note : No penalty for exceeding the word limit - Content : - Show how Scrooge, a miserly, shrewd, callous and selfish man changes - had dismissed Christmas celebrations as ' humbug ' - had chased away Fred and gentleman seeking charity - transforms after visit by the three spirits and spirit of Jacob Marley - raises Bob Cratchit's salary, provides doctors for Tiny Tim / becomes second father to Tiny Tim. - takes nephew Fred into business

-- Dicken's intention: awakening of loving and forbearing thoughts. - creates anti christmas figure - depicts rejoicing and festivities associated with Christmas - Scrooge's transformation shows affirmation of the spirit of chirstmas
+- Dicken's intention : awakening of loving and forbearing thoughts. - creates anti Christmas figure - depicts rejoicing and festivities associated with Christmas - Scrooge's transformation shows affirmation of the spirit of Christmas